Skip to main content

 After:

-Originally, users could work around this issue by setting the environment variable TERRAGRUNT_LOG_DISABLE to true, but tfaction now sets this environment variable automatically.
+Previously, users could work around this by setting the environment variable TERRAGRUNT_LOG_DISABLE to true, but tfaction now sets this environment variable automatically.

 Others